Sampo Haapamäki

 Sampo Haapamäki (born 3 February 1979) is a Finnish composer.
 He has won several international composition competitions.

 Education

 Haapamäki studied at the Sibelius Academy in Helsinki with Tapio Nevanlinna and Veli-Matti Puumala.
 He has also studied with Claus-Steffen Mahnkopf in Leipzig, Germany and with Tristan Murail at Columbia University.

 Compositions

-Haapamäki has embraced a quarter-tone based language during the last few years.
-Some of his most notable compositions written in this style are: "Velinikka" (2008), for quarter-tone accordion and 18 musicians; "Kirjo" (2006), for bass-clarinet and 26 musicians; "Design" (2005), for 16 musicians; "Fresh" (2004, 2007), for 15 musicians; "Maailmamaa" (2010) for mixed choir and tape.
+Haapamäki has embraced a quarter-tone based language since 2004.
+Some of his compositions written in this style are: "Velinikka" (2008), for quarter-tone accordion and 18 musicians; "Kirjo" (2006), for bass-clarinet and 26 musicians; "Design" (2005), for 16 musicians; "Fresh" (2004, 2007), for 15 musicians; "Maailmamaa" (2010) for mixed choir and tape.

+Haapamäki’s compositions have been premiered for example by Veli Kujala (quarter-tone accordion) and Arctic Philharmonic Sinfonietta conducted by Tim Weiss, Tuuli Lindeberg (soprano) and Finnish Radio Symphony Orchestra conducted by Anna-Maria Helsing, Helsinki Philharmonic Orchestra conducted by Susanna Mälkki, Serge Lemouton (computer music designer) and International Contemporary Ensemble conducted by Christian Karlsen, Ensemble Court-Circuit conducted by Jean Deroyer, Elisa Järvi (quarter-tone piano) and Avanti!
+Chamber Orchestra conducted by Tomas Djupsjöbacka, Ensemble Musikfabrik conducted by Christian Eggen.